imadbourouche/java-fundamentals-in-on-place/jvm/1-jvm-memory-model.md

 ## 5. The Java Memory Model (JMM) for Concurrency

 The Java Memory Model (JMM) is a **formal specification** that defines how threads interact through memory.
 It's not the same as the physical memory structure (Heap, Stack, etc.).
 The JMM's primary goal is to define the conditions under which a write by one thread becomes visible to another thread.

-**The Core Problem:**
-*   Modern architectures have CPU caches and registers for performance.
-A variable's value might be stored in a thread's local cache and not be immediately visible to other threads.
-*   Compilers and CPUs can reorder instructions for optimization, which can break intuitive assumptions about code execution order in a multi-threaded context.